apitoolkit/apitoolkit-landing/docs/sdks/dotnet/dotnetcore/index.md

 ## Monitoring Outgoing Requests

 Outgoing requests are external API calls you make from your API.
 By default, APItoolkit monitors all requests users make from your application and they will all appear in the [API Log Explorer](/docs/dashboard/dashboard-pages/api-log-explorer/){target="_blank"} page.
-However, you can separate outgoing requests from others using the `APIToolkitObservingHandler()` handler and explore them in the [Outgoing Integrations](/docs/dashboard/dashboard-pages/outgoing-integrations/){target="_blank"} page.
-APItoolkit will also return logged outgoing requests in association with the incoming request that triggered them.
+However, you can separate outgoing requests from others and explore them in the [Outgoing Integrations](/docs/dashboard/dashboard-pages/outgoing-integrations/){target="_blank"} page, alongside the incoming request that triggered them.

-Here's an example of configuring outgoing requests with the SDK on a sample `/monitor-requests` endpoint that makes an asynchronous `HttpClient` GET request to a sample `https://jsonplaceholder.typicode.com/posts/1` public endpoint URL.
+To monitor outgoing HTTP requests from your application, we provide the `APIToolkitObservingHandler()` handler.
+Here's an example of configuring outgoing requests with the SDK on a sample `/monitor-requests` endpoint that makes an asynchronous `HttpClient` GET request to a sample public endpoint URL.

 ```csharp